 2007: SCFHP launches Healthy Generations, a Medicare Advantage Special Needs plan.

-2007: Mathematica Policy Research, Inc., issues the four-year evaluation of Healthy Kids, showing significant positive impact on kid’s health, school attendance and parents’ well-being from having health coverage.
+2007: Mathematica Policy Research, Inc. issues the results of a four-year evaluation of the Healthy Kids Program, showing significant positive impact on children’s health, school attendance, and parents’ well-being due to their children having health coverage.

 2010: In partnership with community leaders, SCFHP launches Healthy Workers, a Santa Clara County pilot program to make affordable health coverage available for small businesses with lower wage employees.

 2011: SCFHP welcomes more seniors and persons with disabilities, as those with Medi-Cal are now required to enroll in managed care.

 2012: SCFHP is selected to participate in California's Coordinated Care Initiative.

 2012: Santa Clara County residents approve Measure A, providing funding for the Healthy Kids Program.

 2013: Santa Clara Family Health Foundation becomes an independent organization.

 2014: SCFHP welcomes adults enrolled in Valley Care, Santa Clara County's Low Income Health Plan (LIHP), as LIHP members transition to Medi-Cal as part of Medi-Cal Expansion.

 2014: SCFHP incorporates long-term services and supports into its Medi-Cal managed care plan as part of California’s Coordinated Care Initiative.